 Nursing home abuse lawsuits in Nevada are civil actions against an elder care facility for causing physical or emotional harm to a resident.
-Common legal grounds include negligence, battery, false imprisonment, and intentional infliction of emotional distress.
+Common legal grounds include negligence, battery, false imprisonment, breach of contract, and intentional infliction of emotional distress.
 These claims often stem from poor personal care, lack of maintenance, neglect, and cruel or unprofessional staff.

 - Too few nursing home staff members;

-- Isolation of nursing home residents; and
+- Isolation of nursing home residents;

-- Residents who are reluctant or fearful to report any wrongdoing.
+- Residents who are reluctant or fearful to report any wrongdoing;

 - Negligent maintenance of the facility and grounds; and/or

 - Negligent selection or upkeep of equipment.1

 A common sign of potential nursing home abuse and neglect is when a resident develops bedsores.
 Had the staff re-positioned the resident enough, then no pressure sores should have formed.

 Another common sign of nursing home neglect is malnutrition.
 Had the staff fed the resident enough and kept tabs on what he/she was eating, then the resident should not be malnourished.